 - The PSC will advertise your position in the PSR section of the jobs.gc.ca Web site.

 - Once your advertisement has closed, the PSC will administer (if applicable) the standardized tests on your behalf.
-Testing is conducted in 40 locations within Canada and over 40 locations internationally.
+Testing is conducted in numerous locations within Canada and internationally.

 - Once test scoring has been completed, the PSC will provide you with an electronic file of screened-in candidates for further consideration, and assessment.
 No time?
 We can do it for you.